ryanluker/luker.dev/content/blog/unit-testing-vscode-extensions.md

-+++
+# How to unit test vscode extensions with basic mocks
-title = "How to unit test vscode extensions with basic mocks" date = 2019-09-30 description = "Manual import mocking with node's module caching system and basic nodejs assertions."
+2019-09-30
-+++
+Manual import mocking with node's module caching system and basic nodejs assertions.

 One of the major tools in any testers toolbelt is the mighty module mock.
 So when I started looking into adding proper unit tests to my vscode extension, I surprisingly had quite a difficult time finding something that would work gracefully with vscode's test harness.
 Seeming I have also been tinkering with go and the absolutely fantastic gitbook [learn-go-with-tests](https://quii.gitbook.io/learn-go-with-tests/), I decided to try my hand at creating a simple mocking structure for [vscode-coverage-gutters](https://github.com/ryanluker/vscode-coverage-gutters).